 Our company construction standards and goal to build TNZ homes for sustainability and durability also play a role in this timeline.
 During this phase, we are working through our construction methods to ensure that we are building you a durable, lasting home.
 We research different insulation methods, water and air sealing methods, different window lines, and much more.
 We want your custom home to be comfortable and consistent, so solving these Building Science problems is better done before we start diggin’.
 Building your custom home based on the Toward Net Zero best practices is always our focus.

 When we have our building permit in hand, which is typically 2 weeks after submitting, we can finally break ground on your custom Colorado home.
 For an average-size single-family home, construction in Grand Junction, Redlands, Fruita, Palisade, and throughout Mesa County can take anywhere from 9-12 months.
 Labor availability, material lead times, and weather all have a hand in determining the construction schedule.
 However, because we are a full-service design team, we do as much planning as possible to ensure the project goes smoothly all the way to the end.
 See the graphic below to see our Design and Build Timeline.

 RG Cowan Design/Build Timeline

-If you have questions about our building practices or Toward Net Zero construction, be on the lookout for a new blog series we’re doing about these topics.
+If you have questions about building your custom home, our design build practices or Toward Net Zero construction, be on the lookout for a new blog series we’re doing about these topics.
 Thank you for taking the time to read about our process; the more you can educate yourself about how we work the more prepared you will be when you are ready to start.
 We look forward to working with you.